biznich/foundryvtt-runners/README.md

 </p>

-An attempt to adapt the Blades in the Dark system created by megastruktur to Scum and Villainy
+An attempt to adapt the Blades in the Dark system created by megastruktur to Scum and Villainy An attempt to adapt into my own system the Scum and Villany system developed by drewg13 based upon the work on the Blades in the Dark system created by megastruktur

 ## IMPORTANT NOTES